HomeGuidesReference

 Although it rarely takes this long, account for the potential delay in your app’s UX design.

-Step 4: Perform POS-specific payment operations
+Step 4: Perform payment operations

 Tokenize a card via a ForagePANEditText Element